hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/3-expression-types.md

 ---

 In the SDK, these predicate expressions are given the TypeScript type `Expression`, and we can see that there are several different types of expression.
+These are all expression types which can be used in the `where` clause of a query our `query` function will need to handle them via the `fetch_rows` function.

 ```typescript
 export type Expression = {